 This list is different.
 We’ve asked our coaches and clients about preparations that seem trivial but have a legitimate impact on their experience.

 Being able to see where you’re going is guaranteed to improve your safety.
 On that note, eyewear with big lenses used to be out of style but now it's back and you get the added benefit of having more protection.
 A quick look at my pitted lenses after the 2019 Dirty Kanza 200 (Unbound Gravel) reinforced the notion that eye protection is key.

 NEW TIRES with fresh sealant.

 If it’s a big event, never try and make your tires go “one more ride.”
 It’s not worth the risk of ruining your experience at an epic event.
 For gravel rides, wider is better.
 Wider tires have more volume which allows for less pressure while absorbing more sock/ vibration and they roll fast if you get the right one.
-We recommend a 40c tire such as the IRC Boken 40.
+We recommend a 42 or 40c tire such as the IRC Boken 40 or the IRC Doublecross.